 - Faster downloading and uploading for file transfers

-Employees who are stressed and frustrated can also contribute to a negative morale around your workplace.
-When you invest in your business internet connection, it powers the collaboration and communication that make your environment exciting and engaging.
-It also drives innovation, making your organization an attractive place to work.
+Stressed and frustrated employees contribute to negative morale around your workplace.
+Investing in tools that power collaboration and communication makes your working environment exciting and engaging.
+It will also drive innovation, making your organization an attractive place to work.

-Recruiting Talent: Top candidates are looking for innovative, agile employers that support creativity and productivity in the workplace.
-Hiring the talent that will support your competitive advantage means offering technology that fuels collaboration and mobile-optimized work environments.
+Top candidates are looking for innovative, agile employers that support creativity and productivity in the workplace.
+Hiring the talent that will support your competitive advantage means offering technology that fuels collaboration and mobile-optimized, flexible work environments.

-With the talent shortage causing competition between employers for the best candidates, a gigabit internet connection can demonstrate to prospective employees that they’ll be equipped to do their jobs.
+Gigabit internet signals to prospective employees that they’ll be well equipped to do their jobs.

-Following installation, you’ll pay a monthly fee, which depends on your provider, the terms of the agreement and your location.
+Following installation, the costs will be determined by your agreement with the provider.
 Be sure to check over your contract for the terms related to each of the following areas: